Constellation

 An intense spike in the constant pain made her groan.
 She felt like she’d been dropped from a ten-story building and had somehow survived.
 Everything hurt.
 What had even happened to her?
 Why was she hurting so bad?

 She looked down at her body, and blinked at what she saw.
-There was a blissful moment of numb shock before the world flipped itself upside down, and vertigo almost made her throw up.

 There was a sword embedded in her chest.

-The panic inside of her exploded and went off-the-charts, then flipped over into terrible, horrible calmness.
 Nah.
 This can’t be what’s happening, she thought in a perfectly reasonable manner.
 That’s wrong.
 This can’t be right.

 Of course not.
 Surely, she’d missed something.
 If this were actually true, that would mean that she was about to die—and that’s not something that was supposed to happen.
 Someone must have made a mistake.
 She closed her eyes to clear her head, because of course, she was seeing things that weren’t true.
 When she opened them again, everything would make sense.

 She opened her eyes, and the sword was still there, sticking out of her chest in the same grotesque and completely impossible way.
-And suddenly, something inside her snapped back to its proper place—even if she knew that it meant nothing but pain and horror and despair.
-Her brain kicked into overdrive, and suddenly she remembered and realized everything that had happened.

 “When I die, you’ll become corrupted!!!” she screamed, not even knowing if she was warning the man in order to help him or if she was bargaining for her life.
 A small part of her wondered just how she had instinctively managed to prioritize to say anything at all instead of descending into an overwhelmed mess of stuttering and screaming.
 With the million terrible things that she was beginning to understand, that would have seemed more likely.
 But somehow, in this terrible moment, her mind had instead snapped into some sort of cold, efficient survival mode.

 “You won’t die until I will it,” said the man dismissively.
 “The sacred blades of the Order only kill if the wielder wants them to.”
 His gruff, laconic tone was like nails on chalkboard.
-Jordan’s heart raced with panicked urgency.

 That seemed to give him pause.
-“They are close!” she said urgently.
+"They are close!” she cried urgently.
 “I remember the mother inside my head.
 I felt them returning!
 They know you are here!
 We need to get out of here, right now!

 “The sanctum needs to be destroyed!” he said.
 Jordan shook her head, panic building in her chest.
 They had so little time!
 She needed to get as much information out as she could, as quickly she could!
 They had minutes.